TheAlgorithms/Julia/CONTRIBUTING.md

 $ git push -u origin <name of issue or algorithm>
 ```

-It is not advised to modify your `main` branch of your repository.
+It is not advised to modify the `main` branch of your repository.
 Any mistake can lead to inconsistent history.
 You must always create a new branch for any changes you might want to add.
-Once those changes are merged upstream, you can merge those changes to `main` either by clicking "fetching upstream" button on your remote repository from Github or using `git pull --rebase upstream main` on your local repository to keep your history on track from upstream.
+Once those changes are merged upstream, you can merge those changes to `main` either by clicking the "fetching upstream" button on your remote repository from GitHub or using the `git pull --rebase upstream main` on your local repository to keep your history on track from upstream.

 ### Usual steps in adding a new algorithm